 An ALJ found MMI occurred when a treating doctor imposed permanent restrictions and not the later date in a supplemental report when he officially deemed claimant at MMI.
 The Commission affirmed the opinion without comment.
 That finding raises several implications for the doctor to address the issue at the time of the last medical appointment to reduce disputes about ongoing or terminated TTD benefits.
 Steinkamp v American Airlines, 2014 MO WCLR Lexis 119 (Sept.
 24, 2014).

-Claimant can recover TTD after a determination of MMI, according to the Commission in Greer v System Food, 2014 MO WCLR Lexis 41 (3-28-2014).
+in Greer v System Food, 2014 MO WCLR Lexis 41 (3-28-2014).
 The ALJ found claimant reached MMI in 2007 following a foot injury, but the Commission awarded an additional 32 3/7 weeks of TTD following a disputed revision surgery which one expert concluded was unnecessary and would have a predictably poor result.

 "The phrase "maximum medical improvement" is not found in § 287.170 RSMo, the section authorizing an award of temporary total disability benefits, nor is that phrase defined or found anywhere in Chapter 287.
 Of course, the concept of maximum medical improvement is helpful to the extent it permits the fact-finder to identify the point at which the question of permanent disability becomes ripe for determination.
 See Cardwell v.
 Treasurer of Mo., 249 S.W.3d 902, 910 (Mo.
 App.
 2008).
 But in a case such as this one where the employee's condition does not appreciably improve (or even worsens) despite further surgeries, applying a per se rule that temporary total disability benefits cannot be awarded after the date of maximum medical improvement works an absurd result.
 This is especially true here, where such a rule would require us to ignore the uncontested expert medical testimony on the issue."